 Change the order of injected elements

-Tip: Most injections have a priority between 1 and 20, so when trying to find the right value, start with 10 or 20.
+Tip: Many plugins and themes use a priority between 1 and 20 for their injections, so when trying to find the right value, start with 10 or 20.

 Here are some custom solutions for issues with the content injection placements.

 You can prevent automatic ad injection into specific elements by adding the